pyfsi/coconut/examples/phase_change/Stefan_one_phase/stefan_one_phase.md

 The problem has been accomodated for numerical purposes by using a finite domain, where the wall at the opposite side is at the phase change temperature $T_m$.
 The challenge of the problem lies in the tracking of the moving interface.
-A script _`validate_one_phase_Stefan.py`_ is provided to compare the results with the analytical solution [[1](#1)] and the results from simulations in Fluent using the enthalpy-method for phase change.
+A script _`validate_one_phase_Stefan.py`_ is provided to compare the results with the analytical solution [[1](#1)] and the results from simulations in Fluent using the enthalpy method for phase change.

 The PCM (phase change material) parameters are: